Todor Zhivkov: Economic

-On the other hand, after very significant reverses and difficulties in the 1940s and 1950s, the Bulgarian economy developed apace from the mid-1960s until the late 1970s.
+After very significant reverses and difficulties in the 1940s and 1950s, the Bulgarian economy developed apace from the mid-1960s until the late 1970s.
 Most of today's large industrial facilities such as the Kremikovtsi steelworks and the Chervena Mogila engineering works were built under Zhivkov.
 Bulgaria's nuclear power station, AEC Kozloduy, was built in the 1970s, all six large reactors commissioned in under five years.
 This, and Bulgaria's many coal-fired and hydroelectric power stations, made the country a major electric power exporter.
 By the 1970s, the focus switched to high technologies such as electronics and even space exploration: on 10 April 1979 Bulgaria launched the first of two kosmonavti (cosmonauts), Georgi Ivanov, aboard Soviet Soyuz spaceships and later launched its own space satellites.
 Having been among the first nations to market electronic calculators (the ELKA brand, since 1973) and digital watches (Elektronika, since 1975), in 1982 the country launched its Pravets personal computer (a near-"Apple II clone") for business and domestic use.
 In the mid-1960s an economic reform package was introduced, which allowed for farmers to freely sell their over-planned production.
 Shortly after that Bulgaria became the first and only Eastern Bloc country which locally produced Coca-Cola.
 Mass tourism developed under Zhivkov's direction from the early 1960s onwards.

 However, this Bulgarian economy was exceptionally susceptible to Soviet largesse and Soviet-bloc markets.
 After the Soviet crude oil price shock of 1979, it entered a very severe recession from which it hardly recovered in the 1980s.
 After the early-1990s loss of Soviet and Comecon markets, this economy (unused to competing in a free market environment) entered prolonged and significant contraction.
 Zhivkov-era industrial facilities were largely unattractive to investors, many being left to decay.
 Great numbers of specialist personnel retired and died without being replaced, or else emigrated or left their state jobs for more lucrative private employment.
 As agriculture declined, tourism has emerged as almost the sole Zhivkov-era industrial survivor.
 However, it is widely thought that incompetent and corrupt administration after 1989 had a much greater effect on the decline of the economy, as even successful industries declined.
 Following the end of Zhivkov's rule state properties were widely embezzled and stripped of assets, the revenues of which were funnelled through tax havens, creating a new class of nouveau riche oligarchs at the cost of the destruction of Bulgaria's industry.
 This was done both by ex-functionaries from Zhivkov's former party turned 'businessmen', as well as by members of the right-wing opposition, the Union of Democratic Forces, which came into power a year later.